code42/code42cli/docs/userguides/cases.md

 }
 ```

-Once you've identified your cases number, you can view further details on the case, or update its attributes.
+Once you've identified your case's number, you can view further details on the case, or update its attributes.

 The following command will print all details of your case.
 ```bash